artefactual-labs/enduro/docs/configuration-reference.md

 used by the legacy `[[watcher.minio]]` integration.

-`"enduro"` reads normalized object-created events produced by an Enduro-owned adapter, such as a future webhook bridge:
+`"enduro"` reads normalized object-created events produced by an Enduro-owned adapter, such as the object event webhook:

 ```json
 {